Lowering the Cost of Artificial Insemination

 6. If using donor sperm, call the sperm bank to find out if they offer specials.

 Many offer Anniversary sales or New Year’s specials.
 You might luck out and get a discount on storage fees, too!
+Saving hundreds of dollars will go a long way towards helping you lower the cost of artificial insemination.

 Cost: $185.
 I had maxed out my HSA (Health Savings Account) contribution the year before, so was planning on paying for my IUI cycles with that money.
 My employer didn’t offer fertility insurance but they did provide a sizable contribution if employees opted for an HDHP (High Deductible Health Plan) which allowed me to open an HSA account.